thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

 # Conclusions

-This paper introduces the `MFrontGenericInterfaceSupport` library which considerably eases the integration of `MFront` generated behaviours in any solver.
-In particular, the library provides a way of retrieving the metadata associated with a behaviour, data structures to store the physical information, functions to perform the behaviour integration over a time step.
+This paper introduces the `MFrontGenericInterfaceSupport` library which considerably eases the integration of `MFront`-generated behaviours in any solver.
+In particular, the library provides a way of retrieving the metadata associated with a behaviour, data structures to store the physical information and functions to perform the behaviour integration over a time step.
 Examples of usage in various open-source solvers (`FEniCS`, `OpenGeoSys`, `JuliaFEM`) have been provided.

+The models implemented for one code can easily be used in another without the need for re-implementation.
+This offers great benefits for code quality assurance.
+Since the constitutive integration is handled by MFront, this step of the computation is equally efficient across the different solver platforms.

 # Acknowledgements